-The postgraduate training course would be to train a MBBS doctor who will:
+The goals of postgraduate training course in Surgery would be to train a MBBS doctor who will:

-- Practice efficiently and effectively the specialty, backed by scientific knowledge and skill base. - Exercise empathy and a caring attitude and maintain high ethical standards. - Continue to evince keen interest in continuing education in the specialty irrespective of whether he is in a teaching institution or is a practicing specialist. - Be a motivated 'teacher' defined as a specialist keen to share his knowledge and skills with a colleague or a junior or any learner.
+- Practice surgery efficiently and effectively, backed by scientific knowledge and skill base. - Exercise empathy and a caring attitude and maintain high ethical standards. - Continue to evince keen interest in continuing surgical education irrespective of whether he is in a teaching institution or is a practicing surgeon. - Be a motivated 'teacher' defined as a surgeon keen to share his knowledge and skills with a colleague or a junior or any learner.

-Objectives
+Objectives: